B. Riley Securities slashes price target on Tellurian Inc. [TELL] – find out why.

 TELL Stock Performance Analysis:

-Tellurian Inc. [TELL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.72.
-With this latest performance, TELL shares dropped by -14.93% in over the last four-week period, additionally sinking by -29.27% over the last 6 months – not to mention a rise of 118.84% in the past year of trading.
+Tellurian Inc. [TELL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.99.
+With this latest performance, TELL shares gained by 2.33% in over the last four-week period, additionally sinking by -30.47% over the last 6 months – not to mention a rise of 140.62% in the past year of trading.

 Insight into Tellurian Inc. Fundamentals: